jrpotter/notebook/notes/networking/ip/index.md

 ## Overview

+TCP/IP forms the basis of the **Internet**, a wide area network (WAN) spanning the globe.
+The Internet refers to the ability to provide basic communication of messages between computers.
+The **World Wide Web** (WWW) is an application that uses the Internet for communication.

 When devices are attached to a network based on the IP protocol, they are assigned addresses that must be coordinated so as to not duplicate other addresses in use on the network.
 Groups of IP addresses are **allocated** to users and organizations who then **assign** these addresses to devices.

 IP addresses are typically expressed in one of two formats: IPv4 and IPv6.